iBz-04/offeline/README.md

 # Acknowledgements & credits

-Chatty is built using the [WebLLM](https://github.com/mlc-ai/web-llm) project, utilizing [HuggingFace](https://huggingface.co/), open source LLMs and [LangChain](https://www.langchain.com/).
+OmniBot is built using the [WebLLM](https://github.com/mlc-ai/web-llm) project, utilizing [HuggingFace](https://huggingface.co/), open source LLMs and [LangChain](https://www.langchain.com/).
 We want to acknowledge their great work and thank the open source community.

-# Authors

-Chatty is created and maintained by [Addy Osmani](https://github.com/addyosmani/) & [Jakob Hoeg Mørk](https://github.com/jakobhoeg).